 Another probate shortcut that North Dakota offers is a simplified probate process for small estates, called "summary administration" (or "summary probate").
 Unlike the affidavit procedure discussed above, summary administration does not allow your survivors to skip probate.
 However, the probate process is much more streamlined than full probate, saving time, probate fees, and potentially lawyer fees.

-You can use the simplified small estate process in North Dakota if the value of the entire estate, less liens and encumbrances, does not exceed the homestead, plus exempt property, family allowance, costs of administration, reasonable funeral expenses, and reasonable medical expenses of the last illness.
-N.D.
-Cent.
-Code § 30.1-23-03.
+You can use summary administration in North Dakota if the value of the entire estate, less liens and encumbrances, does not exceed the value of:

 For help determining if an estate qualifies for one of these probate shortcuts, or handling an estate in general, see The Executor's Guide, by Mary Randolph (Nolo) or Estate Planning Basics, by Denis Clifford (Nolo).